uprise10/wordpress-disable-email/README.md

 Wordpress Disable Email plugin
 ===============================

 Disables Email through wp_mail() on current server hostname.
-SEmail will by disabled by default, so to enable the wp_mail() funciotnality, the given host name must be EXACT the same as current server hostname.
+Email will by disabled by default, so to enable the wp_mail() functionality, the given host name must be EXACT the same as current server hostname.

 You can also override the $to address.
 A single address, or multiple, comma sperated addresses.